pschmitt/schmitt.co-content/git/submodules.md

     $ git submodule update --init --recursive # Init submodules
     $ git submodule foreach --recursive "git checkout master; git pull"

+## Inititalize and update a specific submodule

+When dealing with larger projects, fetching all submodules at one may take some time.
+And maybe you don't need to update them all at once.

+    $ git submodule init ${desired_submodule}   # init
+    $ git submodule update ${desired_submodule} # update

+If you want to initialize **AND** update the said submodule this single command will do the same as above:

+    $ git submodule update --init ${desired_submodule}

 ## Pushing to a submodule

 Well, first off make sure you initialized your submodules (`git submodule init`) and that you are on a branch: